Can supervise: YES

 © 2017, Springer-Verlag GmbH Germany.
 Landslide is a natural disaster that threatens human lives and properties worldwide.
 Numerous have been conducted on landslide susceptibility mapping (LSM), in which each has attempted to improve the accuracy of final outputs.
 This study presents a novel region-partitioning approach for LSM to understand the effects of partitioning a focused region into smaller areas on the prediction accuracy of common regression models.
 Results showed that the partitioning of the study area into two regions using the proposed method improved the prediction rate from 0.77 to 0.85 when support vector machine was used, and from 0.87 to 0.88 when logistic regression model was utilized.
 The spatial agreements of the models were also improved after partitioning the area into two regions based on Shannon entropy equations.
 Our comparative study indicated that the proposed method outperformed the geographically weighted regression model that considered the spatial variations in landslide samples.
 Overall, the main advantages of the proposed method are improved accuracy and the reduction of the effects of spatial variations exhibited in landslide-conditioning factors.

-Lee, J-H, Sameen, MI, Pradhan, B & Park, H-J 2018, 'Modeling landslide susceptibility in data-scarce environments using optimized data mining and statistical methods', GEOMORPHOLOGY, vol. 303, pp. 284-298.View/Download from: UTS OPUS or Publisher's site
+Lee, J-H, Sameen, MI, Pradhan, B & Park, H-J 2018, 'Modeling landslide susceptibility in data-scarce environments using optimized data mining and statistical methods', GEOMORPHOLOGY, vol. 303, pp. 284-298.View/Download from: Publisher's site

-Sameen, MI, Pradhan, B & Aziz, OS 2018, 'Classification of very high resolution aerial photos using spectral-spatial convolutional neural networks', Journal of Sensors, vol. 2018.View/Download from: UTS OPUS or Publisher's site
+Sameen, MI, Pradhan, B & Aziz, OS 2018, 'Classification of very high resolution aerial photos using spectral-spatial convolutional neural networks', Journal of Sensors, vol. 2018.View/Download from: Publisher's site

 © 2018 Maher Ibrahim Sameen et al. Classification of aerial photographs relying purely on spectral content is a challenging topic in remote sensing.
 A convolutional neural network (CNN) was developed to classify aerial photographs into seven land cover classes such as building, grassland, dense vegetation, waterbody, barren land, road, and shadow.
 The classifier utilized spectral and spatial contents of the data to maximize the accuracy of the classification process.
 CNN was trained from scratch with manually created ground truth samples.
 The architecture of the network comprised of a single convolution layer of 32 filters and a kernel size of 3 × 3, pooling size of 2 × 2, batch normalization, dropout, and a dense layer with Softmax activation.
 The design of the architecture and its hyperparameters were selected via sensitivity analysis and validation accuracy.
 The results showed that the proposed model could be effective for classifying the aerial photographs.
 The overall accuracy and Kappa coefficient of the best model were 0.973 and 0.967, respectively.
 In addition, the sensitivity analysis suggested that the use of dropout and batch normalization technique in CNN is essential to improve the generalization performance of the model.
 The CNN model without the techniques above achieved the worse performance, with an overall accuracy and Kappa of 0.932 and 0.922, respectively.
 This research shows that CNN-based models are robust for land cover classification using aerial photographs.
 However, the architecture and hyperparameters of these models should be carefully selected and optimized.

-Mezaal, MR, Pradhan, B, Sameen, MI, Mohd Shafri, HZ & Yusoff, ZM 2017, 'Optimized Neural Architecture for Automatic Landslide Detection from High‐Resolution Airborne Laser Scanning Data', Applied Sciences, vol. 7, pp. 1-20.View/Download from: UTS OPUS or Publisher's site
+Mezaal, MR, Pradhan, B, Sameen, MI, Mohd Shafri, HZ & Yusoff, ZM 2017, 'Optimized Neural Architecture for Automatic Landslide Detection from High‐Resolution Airborne Laser Scanning Data', Applied Sciences, vol. 7, pp. 1-20.View/Download from: Publisher's site

 An accurate inventory map is a prerequisite for the analysis of landslide susceptibility, hazard, and risk.
 Field survey, optical remote sensing, and synthetic aperture radar techniques are traditional techniques for landslide detection in tropical regions.
 However, such techniques are time consuming and costly.
 In addition, the dense vegetation of tropical forests complicates the generation of an accurate landslide inventory map for these regions.
 Given its ability to penetrate vegetation cover, high-resolution airborne light detection and ranging (LiDAR) has been used to generate accurate landslide maps.
 This study proposes the use of recurrent neural networks (RNN) and multi-layer perceptron neural networks (MLP-NN) in landscape detection.
 These efficient neural architectures require little or no prior knowledge compared with traditional classification methods.
 The proposed methods were tested in the Cameron Highlands, Malaysia.
 Segmentation parameters and feature selection were respectively optimized using a supervised approach and correlation-based feature selection.
 The hyper-parameters of network architecture were defined based on a systematic grid search.
 The accuracies of the RNN and MLP-NN models in the analysis area were 83.33% and 78.38%, respectively.
 The accuracies of the RNN and MLP-NN models in the test area were 81.11%, and 74.56%, respectively.
 These results indicated that the proposed models with optimized hyper-parameters produced the most accurate classification results.
 LiDAR-derived data, orthophotos, and textural features significantly affected the classification results.
 Therefore, the results indicated that the proposed methods have the potential to produce accurate and appropriate landslide inventory in tropical regions such as Malaysia.